shader-slang/slang/docs/design/semantic-checking.md

 If we can't determine a correct type for an expression (say, because it has an error) then we will assign it the type `ErrorType`.
 If we can't reasonably form an expression to return *at all* then we will return an `ErrorExpr` (which has type `ErrorType`).

-These classes are designed to make sure that subsequent code won't crash on them (since we hae non-null objects), but to help avoid cascading errors.
+These classes are designed to make sure that subsequent code won't crash on them (since we have non-null objects), but to help avoid cascading errors.
 Some semantic checking logic will detect `ErrorType`s on sub-expressions and skip its own checking logic (e.g., this happens for function overload resolution), producing an `ErrorType` further up.
 In other cases, expressions with `ErrorType` can be silently consumed.
 For example, an errorneous expression is implicitly convertible to *any* type, which means that assignment of an error expression to a local variable will always succeed, regardless of variable's type.